pengan1987/DirectML-demos/README.md

 # PyTorch-DirectML inference example
-This repository is some examples showing how to using PyTorch-DirectML to run some generative models.
+This repository are examples showing how to using PyTorch-DirectML to run some generative models.
 To give potential developers a quick hands on example of platform neutral AI applications.

 ## General notice
 The `requirements.txt` contains dependencies to run all the scripts, not all the scripts need all the dependencies.
 So, If you want to make your own deployment, you can try to remove some of them.